 According to the International Union for the Conservation of Nature (IUCN), Asian elephant populations have dwindled by 50% over the last three generations, as their habitats are shrinking and fragmenting.

 Adult elephants can spend up to 19 hours a day feeding, and they roam for hundreds of kilometres through grassland, forests and scrubland.
 Their size means they need large areas of land to live comfortably - but their forest homes are being encroached upon by human homes, plantations and farms.

 This pressure to find space has led to more and more conflicts between humans and elephants when elephants eat or trample crops.
 It's a particularly large problem in Indonesia and Malaysia, where huge areas of forests have been lost to palm oil plantations.

 The plight of the elephants is perfectly captured in the image above, Palm-oil survivors, by environmental photojournalist Aaron Gekoski.
-It is in the current Wildlife Photographer of the Year exhibition.
+It was in the 2017 Wildlife Photographer of the Year competition.